Source IBM Db2 with Kafka/MQ #

 key-store

-: You’ll need this if you have 2-way authentication enabled on MQ.path
+You must specify this parameter if you have two-way authentication enabled on MQ.

 ssl-cipher-suite